sylphlab/zen-coder/memory-bank/progress.md

 # Project Progress

 ## What Works
+- **Chat History Persistence:** History is now loaded from and saved to `context.globalState` by the extension host.
+Assistant responses are captured via promise resolution after stream completion.
 - **Model Selection Persistence:** Last selected model ID is now saved/restored using webview state API (`vscode.getState`/`setState`).
 - **Stream End Handling Fixed:** Backend now sends an explicit `streamFinished` message, and the UI handles it to reliably stop the streaming indicator.
 - **Nanostores Added:** Installed `nanostores` and `@nanostores/preact`.
 Ready for state management.